please use the following information and tips on this homepage to familiarize yourself with student self-administration.

-Exam numbers are five-digit sequences of digits with a leading 1 in the case of any subject examinations (including performance assessments) and a leading 6 in the case of ASQs.
+Exam numbers are five-digit sequences of numbers with a leading 1 in the case of any subject exams (including proof of performance) and a leading 6 in the case of ASQs.
 They play a major role in student self-government.
 In the examination administration of the university portal you register all examinations of your studies.
-In doing so, you click your way through the structure tree of your degree program, similar to the module manual.
-Once you have reached the module level, you will be shown the available exams that you can register.
-If you do this, they will be included in the Transcript of Records in the associated module.
+In doing so, you click through the structure tree of the structure of your course, comparable to the module handbook.
+Once you have reached the module level, you will be shown the available exams that you can register for.
+If you do, they will be included in the Transcript of Records in the associated module.

 1xxxx = examination number of a subject examination

-In the past, module and exam numbers were assigned relatively arbitrarily.
-Ultimately, that doesn't matter to you.
-The current approach to new modules is more systematic, especially if there is only one exam for a module.
-In this case the last 4 digits are identical for the module and the examination and the only difference is the leading 7 in the module number and the leading 1 in the examination number.
+In the past, module and exam numbers were assigned comparatively arbitrarily.
+In the end it doesn't matter to you.
+A more systematic approach is currently being taken with new modules, especially if there is only one examination for a module.
+In this case, the last 4 digits are identical for the module and exam and the only difference is the leading 7 in the module number and the leading 1 in the exam number.

-The Student Administration Office particularly speaks of accounts when it comes to the structure of your degree program.
+The Study Secretariat in particular speaks of accounts when it comes to the structure tree of your degree program.
 A synonym for the term account is the term outline level.
-If you click through the structure tree of your degree program in the university portal, click through the individual structure levels or accounts (e.g. compulsory modules in chemistry, internship modules, elective modules, etc.) correspond to the headings in the table of contents, under which the individual modules are then listed.
+In the module handbook, the individual structural levels or accounts (e.g. compulsory modules in chemistry, internship modules, compulsory elective modules, etc.) correspond to the headings in the table of contents, under which the individual modules are then listed.
 In the Transcript of Records, these accounts are also given numbers, which are mostly of no further importance to you, but it can be helpful in the case of transfers and when communicating with the Study Secretariat to state the numbers of the accounts concerned so that the clerks here correctly depict the desired process.
-If you register modules/examinations, these will be included in the Transcript of Records; this takes place within the respective account to which they are assigned.
-In this way, the complete structure tree of the degree is gradually reproduced in the Transcript of Records in accordance with the study and examination regulations as you complete the course until you graduate.
+If you register modules/examinations, these will be included in the Transcript of Records; this is done within the particular account to which they are associated.
+In this way, the complete structure tree of the course is gradually reproduced in the Transcript of Records in accordance with the study and examination regulations as you complete the course until you graduate.